Lusk Photos

 About This Site

-Manville, to the west of Lusk, was a shipping point for cattle and was named after Hiram S. Manville, a co-owner with James S. Peck of the Converse Cattle Company (the "OW").
+The town was named by Addison A. Spaugh (1857-1943) after Hiram S. Manville, a co-owner with James S. Peck of the Converse Cattle Company (the "OW").
 The Converse Cattle Company, in turn, was named after A. R. Converse, a Cheyenne banker.
+The early history of Manville is to a great extent the history of A. A. Spaugh.